immutable-js/immutable-js/README.md

-structure, allowing you to pass smaller sections of a larger nested collection to portions of your application while maintaining a central point aware of changes to the entire data structure: an `onChange` function which is called whenever a cursor or subcursor is `update`d.
+structure, allowing you to pass smaller sections of a larger nested collection to portions of your application while maintaining a central point aware of changes to the entire data structure: an `onChange` function which is called whenever a cursor or sub-cursor calls `update`.

 This is particularly useful when used in conjuction with component-based UI libraries like [React](http://facebook.github.io/react/) or to simulate